Plan B: New ${Z^\prime}$ models for $b\rightarrow sl^+l^-$ anomalies: Fits

-The left-hand panel of Fig.~\ref{fig:best_fit_props} confirms that out of our set, globally, $X_e/X_\mu\approx 1/2$ provides a close-to-optimal fit to the experimental measurements included.
-The optimal model at this value of the ratio corresponds to fermionic charges of $3B_3 - 5L_e - 10L_\mu + 12 L_\tau$.
+The left-hand panel of Fig.~\ref{fig:best_fit_props} confirms that out of our set, globally, $X_e/X_\mu\approx 1/2$ provides a reasonable fit to the experimental measurements included.
+The optimal model at this value of the ratio corresponds to fermionic charges of $3B_3 - 7L_e - 10L_\mu + 14 L_\tau$.
 Some may feel that, aesthetically, some of the charges in this assignment are rather large.
-This suggests that we investigate a different model in our set with the same ratio of $X_e/X_\mu$ but with smaller $X_\mu$.
+This suggests that we investigate a different model in our set with a similar ratio of $X_e/X_\mu$ but with smaller $X_\mu$.
 By adjusting $g_{Z^\prime}$, we may expect the fit then to reach a similar $\chi^2-\chi^2_{SM}$ for the LEP observables.
 We also expect that $\theta_{sb}$ will then change to keep the value of (\ref{C9}) invariant.
-There should be only small corrections to this overall $\chi^2-$invariant picture from the different gauge coupling affecting the renormalisation between $M_{Z^\prime}$ and $M_Z$.
-One charge assignment with $X_e/X_\mu=1/2$ which is anomaly-free is\footnote{For this particular choice, $X_\tau=0$, leading to no tree-level new physics contribution to $b \rightarrow s \tau^+ \tau^-$ transitions.
+There should be small corrections to this overall $\chi^2-$invariant picture from $\Delta m_s$ the variable inferred from $B_s-\overline{B_s}$ mixing, which has a different dependence upon $g_{Z^\prime}$ and $\theta_{sb}$ to $C_9$.
+There are also some negligible corrections coming from the different gauge coupling affecting the renormalisation between $M_{Z^\prime}$ and $M_Z$.
+One charge assignment with $X_e/X_\mu=1/2$ (i.e.\ within the 95$\%$ CL constraint along the model line) which is anomaly-free is\footnote{For this particular choice, $X_\tau=0$, leading to no tree-level new physics contribution to $b \rightarrow s \tau^+ \tau^-$ transitions.
 However, we note that generically $X_\tau \neq 0$ as other choices of $X_e$ and $X_\mu$ show.} $3B_3 - L_e - 2 L_\mu$.
 We shall investigate this model in more detail now.

 Here, we perform a new fit to the $3B_3-L_e-2L_\mu$ model; the result is displayed in Table~\ref{tab:nice_model}.